namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 Looking at
-it from this perspective, declining the offer to join Facebook full-time and instead returning to college would have made no sense whatsoever.
+it from this perspective, declining the offer to join Facebook full time and instead returning to college would have made no sense whatsoever.
 If working at a Facebook-like company was the goal of going to school and I was attractive enough to be recruited by Facebook, my education had served its purpose and it